Back to Freepik Calendar

 Celebrating Earth Day in 141 nations

-Denis Hayes , the activist who initiated Earth Day, made it international in 1990.
-141 countries took part in the celebration, which translates into 200 million people trying to fight to preserve the environment and to achieve a sustainable lifestyle.
-Earth Day 1990 focused on key issues like recycling, and it also helped establish certain initiatives and issues for the 1992 United Nations Earth Summit (Rio de Janeiro, Brazil), as for example the replacement of fossil fuels for alternative sources of energy, protecting oceans or the limited supply of water.
-Discussions to save the planet were not only a matter of seminars and protests on Earth Day 1990.
-A television special was aired that very day (The Earth Day Special.)
-Also, the band 10,000 Maniacs played in Washington DC.
-It was a benefit concert during Earth Day 1990.
+Denis Hayes, the activist who initiated Earth Day, made it international in 1990.
+The celebration involved 141 countries and approximately 200 million people who rallied to preserve the environment and promote a sustainable lifestyle.
+Earth Day 1990 focused on key issues like recycling, and it also helped establish certain initiatives and issues for the 1992 United Nations Earth Summit in Rio de Janeiro, Brazil.
+These included the replacement of fossil fuels with alternative sources of energy, protecting oceans, and preserving the limited supply of water.
+The discussions to save the planet were not limited to seminars and protests on Earth Day 1990.
+A television special, "The Earth Day Special," was aired, and 10,000 Maniacs played at a benefit concert in Washington, DC.

 2000